TAMULib/folio-module-descriptor-registry/README.md

   1. If authentication is enabled, perform a `GET` request to anonymously fetch an Authentication Token to use performing the request.
   2. Perform a `HEAD` request (with Authentication Token if requested) to check the existence of a module.
   3. If the HTTP `HEAD` request response contains an HTTP response with `200 OK`, then the repository is considered usable.
-  4. If the HTTP `HEAD` request response contains something other than `200 OK`, then the repository is consider not unsable.
+  4. If the HTTP `HEAD` request response contains something other than `200 OK`, then the repository is considered not usable.

 The **Build Location** script attempts to reduce abuse to external servers by operating in the following way:
   1. Use HTTP `HEAD` requests for existence checks.